QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

 We want to characterize and simulate components :math:`\tau_t, m_t, s_t` of the decomposition.

-A convenient way to do this is to construct an appropriate instance of a :doc:`linear state space system <../tools_and_techniques/linear_models>` by using `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ from `QuantEcon.jl <http://quantecon.org/quantecon-jl>`_
+A convenient way to do this is to construct an appropriate instance of a :doc:`linear state space system <../tools_and_techniques/linear_models>` by using `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ from `QuantEcon.jl <http://quantecon.org/quantecon-jl>`_.

-This will allow us to use the routines in `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ to study dynamics
+This will allow us to use the routines in `LSS <https://github.com/QuantEcon/QuantEcon.jl/blob/master/src/lss.jl>`_ to study dynamics.

 To start, observe that, under the dynamics in :eq:`old1_additive_functionals` and :eq:`old2_additive_functionals` and with the definitions just given,